-D.C. and Frances Linn Park
+D.C. and Frances Linn Community Park

-History of D.C. and Frances Linn Park
+History of D.C. and Frances Linn Community Park

-In 2021 the Blue Ribbon Committee was formed to start the process of building the park.
-This committee is responsible for hiring an architect, contractors, and raising funds to build the park.
+In 2021, the Blue Ribbon Committee was formed to start the process of building the park.
+This committee is responsible for hiring an architect and contractors and raising funds to build the park.
 Not only did Mr. Linn donate the land for the park to be built on, but he also left land to be sold by the town to help fund the park.
-The Blue Ribbon Committee consists of Ryan Nelms (committee chair), Mayor Meredith Smith, Alderwoman Katie Sells, Park, and Rec Director Jessica Stamper, David Sells, John Hall, Summer Faw, Dannon Webster, and Del Nelms.
+The Blue Ribbon Committee, at that time, consisted of Ryan Nelms (committee chair), Mayor Meredith Smith, Alderwoman Katie Sells, Parks and Recreation Director Jessica St. Martin, David Sells, John Hall, Summer Faw, Dannon Webster, and Del Nelms.
+In 2022, Bill Burgin was hired to continue D.C.’s plans and bring this park to fruition.

-D.C. and Frances Linn Park Committee Members
+D.C. and Frances Linn Community Park Committee Members

 Michelle Gray, Committee Chair